 Note: Many projects require more than one permit.
-To determine which permits you need for your project, call Minneapolis 311 (if outside the Minneapolis city limits call 612-673-3000).
+To determine which permits you need for your project, contact Minneapolis 311.

 A plumbing permit is required to:

 - Replace or install fixtures (sinks, showers, tubs, etc.).

 - Install a non-testable backflow preventer device.
 Note: Testable backflow device is covered under Regulated Backflow Assembly (RBA) Program.